 What might this exercise say about solving problems?

-The inspiration for T-Puzzle was sourced from Pam Wood, a corporate training colleague of mine who employed this fantastic puzzle in a team-building program we worked on together.
+The inspiration for T-Puzzle was sourced from Pam Wood, a corporate training colleague of mine who employed this fantastic puzzle in a team-building program we worked on together in the early 1990s.